eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     CYCLONEDDS_HOME="/path/to/cyclonedds" pip install git+https://github.com/eclipse-cyclonedds/cyclonedds-python

-You will need additional dependencies if you wish to run the test suite or build the documentation.
+To run the test suite or build the documentation, you will need additional dependencies.
 These can be installed using Python installation optional components:

 .. code-block:: shell